 Boiling vegetables is one of the easiest ways to prepare them.
 How do you think mashed potatoes on Thanksgiving get made, after all?!

 While boiling can cause some nutrients to leech out of vegetables into the water, that’s not the case for every type of veggie.
 Sometimes, boiling is the most effective way to cook potatoes and other firm root vegetables even if some nutrients are lost.
 And if you’re eating a variety of both cooked and raw veggies, you don’t need to worry about preserving the optimal nutrition of every single meal.

 How to do it: Bring a large pot of water to a boil, drop your vegetables in it and cook until they are tender!

 How to do it: Heat a tablespoon of oil in a large skillet over medium heat.
 Add chopped veggies and sauté until tender.
 Sprinkle with seasonings as you go.
-These Parmesan Peas and Shallots or Cast Iron Blistered Shishito Peppers are two great recipes to practice your sautéing!
+The Turnip Stir Fry with White Beans, Chili Sesame Sautéed Broccolini, Parmesan Peas and Shallots, and Cast Iron Blistered Shishito Peppers are all great recipes to practice your sautéing!